RespiraWorks/PAPR/README.md

 ![Outlet Key Removal](/assets/MechanicalAssembly11-OutletKeyRemoval.jpg)

 **Step 8:** Install the battery back, being careful not to pinch any wires.
-It's easiest to slide it on, while holding the wires in place.
+It may help to slide it on, while holding the wires in place.
 Use the screws to secure the battery back onto the body.
 Install the battery into the PAPR and secure it with the elastic cage.

 |                            |                             |                             |
 |:--------------------------:|:---------------------------:|:---------------------------:|